 2. Invite the Lord into this space.
 While you can very easily choose a word you want to live out this year, there’s something very intimate and special about asking God for a word.
 Take time to ask Him to define this season and write down whatever word lands on your heart.
 It might not make sense now, but enter into conversation about it with the Lord.
 Ask Him what it means.
 Tell Him what you hope it means in the coming year.
 Ask Him to open your eyes to see how He brings that word to life in and around you.

 3. Take time to reflect and dream.
 Often my word for the year flows out of an area where I want to experience growth or change.
-BRAVE comes from the desire to continue to chase this dream of writing and ministry.
-Over the last few months this dream has started taking me in a direction I didn’t expect, which both excites and frightens me.
-I want to be brave enough to try new things, take risks, and follow God down this path.
+The best way to get yourself ready to receive whatever word God wants to give you is to get quiet and get honest.
 How’s your heart?
 Where do you want to be a year from now?
 What happened last year that you’d like to see changed and transformed?
 The answers to these questions might point you to your word.

 4. Make it visible.
 Once you have a word, find some way to display it.
-I like getting my word engraved on a Giving Key or displaying it in a piece of art.
+I like getting my word engraved on a piece of jewelry or displaying it in artwork.
 Putting your word in a place you can see it helps you remember and, at least for me, prompts me cling to that word.
-Already I’ve had moments of fear and doubt and anxiety about the months ahead and the places I see God leading me.
-BRAVE has been a comfort, a reminder that I don’t walk alone, and that God’s plans are good.
 Let your word serve as a reminder of God’s plans for your life.
 Let your word be something that draws you closer to Him.

 So what do you think?
 Are you ready to choose a word?

 To help you out, I’ve created a free workbook that will walk you through the entire process of reflecting on the previous year or season, dreaming about the year ahead, and finding your word.
-Click here to get started!
+Click here to download it from my resource library and get started!